 How can you contribute to the SOIL NC Fund?

-At this time we can only take checks – made out to SOIL NC.
-Please mail your check to Slow Money NC c/o Carol Hewitt, 424 Johnny Burke Rd., Pittsboro, NC 27312
+2. We welcome your check made out to SOIL NC to save on the Paypal fees.
+You can mail your check to Slow Money NC c/o Carol Hewitt, 424 Johnny Burke Rd., Pittsboro, NC 27312, and we will make sure it gets into the SOIL Fund.

-If you would like to speak to a member of the Slow Money team about SOIL NC, please email Carol Hewitt.
+If you would like to learn more about SOIL NC, please email Carol Hewitt.

 Since June, 2010 nearly $4 million has been invested in over 100 local and organic food enterprises in North Carolina through the Slow Money NC network, primarily via direct peer-to-peer low-interest loans and equity investments!